The luxury Seven Stars Resort on Grace Bay Beach

 The water park and attractions at Beaches Turks and Caicos.

-Unlike some other Caribbean destinations, nearly all resorts and hotels in Providenciales welcome families and children, and typically feature a range of kid and family activities, as well as daycare services.
-A main exception to this is Club Med Turkoise.
+Unlike some other Caribbean destinations, nearly all resorts and hotels on Providenciales welcome families and children, and typically feature a range of kid and family activities as well as daycare services.
+A main exception is Club Med Turkoise, which is adults-only.

-No discussion of Turks and Caicos family resorts would be complete without mention of Beaches Turks & Caicos at Grace Bay.
-This property features water parks, game arcades, live entertainment, and even kid-friendly restaurants.
+No discussion of family resorts would be complete without mention of Beaches Turks & Caicos at Grace Bay.
+This property is arguably the top option for families, and features water parks, game arcades, live entertainment, and even kid-friendly restaurants.

-Several of the condominium resorts in the Turks and Caicos have privately owned units, which are rented out for most of the year as short-stay accommodations.
-These rooms may be overseen and rented either by the resort, or a separate owner or manager.
-If you do not book through the resort, be sure to inquire about what’s included with the stay as some amenities and services such as water sports equipment, complimentary breakfast, or if transport is included.
+Several of the condominium resorts have privately owned units that are rented out for most of the year as short-stay accommodations.
+These rooms may be overseen and rented by the resort or by a separate owner or manager.
+If you do not book through the resort, be sure to inquire about what’s included with the stay (for example, whether you'll have access to amenities and services such as water sports equipment, complimentary breakfast, and transport).
 Likewise, check-in may not take place at the resort’s front desk.

 Amenities